tensorflow/swift/Usage.md

 To build an executable with Xcode 10 or 11, you must change some project settings from their default values:

- 1. In the menu bar, select `File > Project Settings...`.
+ 1. In the menu bar, select `File > Project Settings` if you are working inside a project or `Playground Settings` if you are using a playground.

  2. Then, select `Legacy Build System` for Build Settings and click `Done`.